It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 Capital gains tax, LBTT and ADS

-Moving existing buy-to-lets from a personal purchase into a ltd company might seem simple, but, as a property transaction, it will likely be liable to LBTT and ADS… and possibly even capital gains tax.
+Where you already own investment property, moving existing buy-to-lets from a personal purchase into a ltd company might seem simple, but, as a property transaction, it will still be liable to LBTT and ADS… and possibly even capital gains tax.

 So, if you’re going to buy as a limited business, do it now – before you do anything else – and certainly before you start building your UK buy-to-let portfolio!